-- Excellent arc characteristics with the most common rods up to 5/32" (4.0 mm). - Low power consumption. - Ability to work outdoors with adequate power generator. - Fan cooled and thermally protected against overloading. - Light weight, Carrying belt for easy transportation. - Ability to use up to 165 feet (50 meters) leads without any power loss at the weld. - Two available welding processes Stick and TIG (Lift). - Tested in (104°F /40°C), designed for the toughest conditions. - Large size Dinse style welding connectors. - Metal faced panel. - Comprehensive 3 Year Warranty.
+- Specially designed and excellent for welding cellulosic electrodes, such as 6010, 6011 as well as rutile, basic and stainless steel electrodes. - Low power consumption. - Ability to work outdoors with adequate power generator. - Fan cooled and thermally protected against overloading. - Light weight, Carrying belt for easy transportation. - Ability to use up to 165 feet (50 meters) leads without any power loss at the weld. - Two available welding processes Stick and TIG (Lift). - Tested in (104°F /40°C), designed for the toughest conditions. - Large size Dinse style welding connectors. - Metal faced panel. - Comprehensive 3 Year Warranty.